HonAnson/HonAnson/README.md

 ### 👋 Hi, I’m @HonAnson

-I am currently working on my thesis - Neural LiDAR 3D Reconstructon, for my Master's degree at Imperial College London.
+I am currently working as a research assistnat on computer vision in HKUST.
 I am passionate in computer vision and machine learning.
-Feel free to visit my personal page [https://honanson.github.io/](https://honanson.github.io/) to learn more about me.
-Also, please feel free to contact me on github.
+Feel free to visit my personal page [https://honanson.github.io/](https://honanson.github.io/) to learn more about me or contact me on github.

 <!---